 There are a couple of reasons why you may want to define issue-item relationships.
 One reason is to clarify the relationship in some way to differentiate it from other types of relationship links.
 For example, when adding references to requirements that are to be implemented, you may want to use a relationship called "Requested" at first.
 Then, add relationships of a type called "Implemented" to indicate which of the "Requested" items are implemented.

 Relationships can also be used to allow a specific issue type to "float" from one version of an item to the next consecutive version.
-If you do not use Relationships, which is the default, when a item is released and a new version is created, the issues linked to the released version do not "move forward" to the new version.
+If you do not use floating, when an item is released and a new version is created, the issues linked to the released version do not "move forward" to the new version.
 Issues are not versioned.
 This is the typical use case since the assumption is that when an item is released, all linked issues have been addressed/completed.
 If you do want the issues to move forward, then you can set up Issue Types in projects to use a relationship type with the floating option enabled which will result in ALL issues - both opened and closed - of that issue type moving forward to the new item version.
 The link to the previous version of the item is removed.
 You can then, of course, remove any issues, as needed, on the new version.